hirre/AutoREST/README.md

 ## Remarks
 * Basic SQL injection protection is implemented although you shouldn't count on it.
 * The database connection string is entered in *appsettings.json*.
-* You can also choose to extend the library with different database adapters.
+* You can also choose to extend the library with different database adapters if you don't want to use the default SQL Server adapter.